Congratulations on your new floor!

 - Lightfoot traffic and smaller objects may be moved back in the day after your floor is completed (Day 3).
 Wait until the following day (Day 4) to drive on it.
 This will ensure bonding and coating cure.

-- We suggest using a mild detergent, like Simple Green, for any oil or residue clean up with a soft cloth.
+- Our epoxy floor care and maintenance experts suggest using a mild detergent, like Simple Green, for any oil or residue clean up with a soft cloth.
 Light scrubbing may be required for spots like rust along with CLR cleaner if hot water does not work.
 Heavily soiled areas can be treated with hot water and Premier Brand Sure Scrub from www.thecleaningmart.com, or similar neutral and non-residue leaving cleaner, along with a stiff-bristled broom/squeegee.
-After the wintertime use Bufferall by Rochester.
+After the wintertime, our epoxy floor care team recommends using Bufferall by Rochester.
 It can be purchased on Amazon and other cleaning supply locations.

 - Do NOT use any cleaner that contains acid like citric cleaners or vinegar.
 Wiping up any car fluids as soon as you notice them will help maintain the durability of the topcoat. *Our warranty does not cover damages resulting from battery acid or brake fluid.